danielsoneg/dropWiki/README.markdown

 dropWiki: The DropBox Wiki
 ================
 A web.py-based python server for editing, linking, and displaying plain-text files.
 Built to be self-sufficient - can be run on any system with at least Python 2.5 installed.
 Designed as a light, easy, platform-agnostic way to create and link between notes.
-I use it with Dropbox,
+Use it with Dropbox for a text-based  document repository that can be synced and read anywhere by anything.

 Requirements
 ------------